 And when you go to the Tourism Australia page, the customer experience gets even better.

-It’s confusing that to find more specific information about the circumstances in each state you need to click on link to the websites of those particular states.
+It’s confusing, that you need to go to each state’s website to find more specific information rather than have it all collated here.
 But, that’s not really the fault of the website.
-It’s the fault of the confusing messages coming out from national and state governments.
+It’s the fault of the confusing messages coming from national and state governments.

 But put that aside, and focus on how they’ve brought their campaign to life.